Back

 Top tips for success

-- If your dog struggles or gets off the bed, make it easier.
+• If your dog keeps getting off the bed, make it easier.
 Reduce your distance or duration.
 Success builds confidence.

 Struggling or Ready for the Next Step?